Iguanodon: Species

 Because Iguanodon is one of the first dinosaur genera to have been named, numerous species have been assigned to it.
 While never becoming the wastebasket taxon several other early genera of dinosaurs (such as Megalosaurus) became, Iguanodon has had a complicated history, and its taxonomy continues to undergo revisions.
 Although Gregory S. Paul recommended restricting I. bernissartensis to the famous sample from Bernissart, ornithopod workers like Norman and McDonald have disagreed with Paul's recommendations, except exercising caution when accepting records of Iguanodon from France and Spain as valid.

 I. anglicus was the original type species, but the lectotype was based on a single tooth and only partial remains of the species have been recovered since.
 In March 2000, the International Commission on Zoological Nomenclature changed the type species to the much better known I. bernissartensis, with the new holotype being IRSNB 1534.
 The original Iguanodon tooth is held at Te Papa Tongarewa, the national museum of New Zealand in Wellington, although it is not on display.
 The fossil arrived in New Zealand following the move of Gideon Mantell's son Walter there; after the elder Mantell's death, his fossils went to Walter.

 Species currently accepted as valid

-Only two species assigned to Iguanodon are still considered to be valid.
+Only one species assigned to Iguanodon is still considered to be valid.